martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 5. **Eliminate ineffective characters**

 Due to the nature of the analysis, working with large-scale data or even big data in some cases, the process of measuring has to be computationally effective.
-Some of the characters are not easily measurable, and it has to be evaluated whether the value of the characters would balance the difficulty of coding and / or computational demand.
+Some of the characters are not easily measurable, and it has to be evaluated whether the value of the characters would balance the difficulty of implementation and / or computational demand.
 Examples of such characters could be those based on axial maps or topological skeleton.

-6. **Add characters where are clear gaps** (diversity, plot-level Voronoi cell).
+6. **Add characters where are clear gaps**

+(diversity, plot-level Voronoi cell).
 Because I am using morphological cells the smallest scale spatial unit in a scope previously unused, there is a range of characters which had to be adapted from original plot-based to cell-based.
 The database of characters also showed imbalance of different categories and gaps in the measuring of diversity.
 New taxonomic characters have to be implemented to cover those gaps and provide coherent description of urban form.
 This part of the research is still ongoing.

 7. **Exclude invariant characters**.

 Some characters might be invariant over the entire sample of OTU's.
 Those should not be included as they are not bearing any taxonomic value.
 However, this exclusion is an ongoing process, because it depends on actual measured values.

-8. **Limit empirical correlation** When we have the evidence that more than one factor affects two correlated characters within a study, regardless of whether this evidence comes from within study or from outside, we would include both characters; otherwise we would employ only one.
+8. **Limit empirical correlation**

+When we have the evidence that more than one factor affects two correlated characters within a study, regardless of whether this evidence comes from within study or from outside, we would include both characters; otherwise we would employ only one.
 We assume that at least some independent sources of the variation in any empirical correlation, unless we have reason to believe otherwise.

 9. **Exclude characters which does not have the ability to capture patterns**.

 Test capability of each character to capture spatial patterns by measuring spatial autocorrelation as global Moran’s I. Those without sufficient level of autocorrelation should be excluded as they do not bear any value in the process of identification of DHC.

 10. **Balance scalarity and uniqueness of values**.

 The set of taxonomic characters has to be balanced regarding the scale as well as *uniqueness* of values.
 Some of the initially identified characters are possible to measure on different scales (street, block, vicinity).
 Due to the logical correlations between them, only one has to be used.
 The selection is trying to use the most appropriate in terms of the meaning of the character (which might be more suitable to street edge than block of vicinity for example).
 It also aims to limit the characters with limited uniqueness of values.
 Because the values are always stored on the smallest scale, the values of characters measured on the block scale are shared among all elements in the block.
 The intention is to limit those characters to minimum.

-*full details of the steps are in Annex 2*

-The process of selection itself starting form the database retrieved from chapter 3 and details of each decision which characters should be part of the final set and why is available as Annex 2.
+The process of selection itself starting from the database retrieved from chapter 3 is available as Annex 2.
+It includes details of each decision on which characters should be part of the final set and why.
 Following section describes the final set only.

 ##### Identified set of primary characters
 Based on the principles described in the section above, following morphometric characters compose the final set of primary characters.
-For detailed description of each character and its implementation please refer to the original reference and to the documentation and code of momepy.
+For detailed description of each character and its implementation please refer to the original referred work and to the documentation and code of momepy, which contains Python-based implementation of each character.

 \newpage